Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The linearization of and critical points

 The expression simplifies further if we assume $\nabla$ is a \emph{symmetric} connection on~$M$; this is allowed since the end result will not depend on the choice of connection.
 In this case $\nabla_\tau \p_s u_\tau |_{\tau=0} = \nabla_s \p_\tau u_\tau |_{\tau=0} = \nabla_s \eta$ and similarly for the derivative by~$t$, thus the above becomes

 Taking the coordinates back out, we're led to the following expression for the linearization of $\dbar_J$:

-Though we shouldn't have expected it a priori since we enlarged $\eE$ to $\widehat{\eE}$, it turns out that the right hand side of \eqref{eqn:linearization} does belong to $\eE_u$, i.e.~it is a complex antilinear bundle map $T\Sigma \to u^*TM$. \begin{exercise} Verify that if $u \in \dbar_J^{-1}(0)$, then for any $\eta \in \Gamma(u^*TM)$, the bundle map $T\Sigma \to u^*TM$ defined by the right hand side of \eqref{eqn:linearization} is complex antilinear. \textsl{Hint: show first that $\nabla_X J$ always anticommutes with $J$ for any vector $X$.} \end{exercise}
+Though it may seem non-obvious from looking at the formula, it turns out that the right hand side of \eqref{eqn:linearization} belongs not only to $\widehat{\eE}_u$ but also to $\eE_u$, i.e.~it is a complex antilinear bundle map $T\Sigma \to u^*TM$. \begin{exercise} Verify that if $u \in \dbar_J^{-1}(0)$, then for any $\eta \in \Gamma(u^*TM)$, the bundle map $T\Sigma \to u^*TM$ defined by the right hand side of \eqref{eqn:linearization} is complex-antilinear. \textsl{Hint: Show first that $\nabla_X J$ always anticommutes with $J$ for any vector $X$.} \end{exercise}

 To move back into the realm of solid mathematics, let us now regard \eqref{eqn:linearization} as a definition, i.e.~to any smooth $J$-holomorphic map $u : \Sigma \to M$ we associate the operator